 - Seek medical treatment immediately if you suspect injury.

 - Document the events surrounding the crash.
 Include every detail possible.

-- Work with an injury attorney to secure surveillance video and witness testimonies.
+- Work with an attorney to secure surveillance video and witness testimonies.

 See: What Should You Do After A Car Accident?